Reactive-Extensions/RxJS/doc/api/subjects/asyncsubject.md

 ## Usage ##

-The follow example shows caching on the last value produced when followed by an onCompleted notification which makes it available to all subscribers.
+The following example shows caching on the last value produced when followed by an onCompleted notification which makes it available to all subscribers.

 ```js
 var subject = new Rx.AsyncSubject();